betterscientificsoftware/bssw.io/Site/Topics/Planning.md

 # Better Planning

+**Description:**  Strategies for planning in order to improve software productivity, quality, and sustainability.

 **Overview:**
 Improving strategies for planning in order to increase software productivity, quality, and sustainability, while underscoring the unique characteristics of scientific software, including that requirements often change during discovery.